ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 Finally, I wanted to share with you all some of the lessons I learned while working with ChatGPT to create this small application.

 ### Phrasing Matters
 The real estate phrase "Location, Location, Location" can be quite easily coverted to ChatGPT to be "Phrasing, Phrasing, Phrasing".
-Because of what it is, ChatGPT often interprets the same phrase or question, in our case, to different results.
-I've seen two variations of query returned as a result:
+Because of the model, ChatGPT often interprets the same phrase or question, in our case, to different results.
+I've seen two variations of a query returned as a result:

 ```
 SELECT COUNT(DISTINCT customer_id) AS num_customers, DATE(sign_up_date) AS signup_day
 FROM pkrishnan_streamlit_db.raw_customer.customer_loyalty